joegreene/CS_121_Fall_2014/Weekly Work/Week 5/FRI_NOTES.md

   {
     for (int c = 0; c < COL_SIZE; ++c)
     {
-      cout << grid[r][c] << endl;
+      cout << grid[r][c] << " ";
     }
     cout << endl;
   }
 ```

-Alright, the above might not be that hard to realize but think of it like this: Assume we have to change the row and column size of `grid`.
-Without constant integers, we will
+Alright, the above might not be that hard to realize but think of it like this:
+- Assume we have to change the row and column size of `grid`.
+Without constant integers, we will have to make 6 changes.
-have to make 6 changes.
-With constant integers we only need to make two edits.
-When working with even bigger programs and more instances of `ROW_SIZE` and `COL_SIZE`,
+- With constant integers we only need to make two edits.

-the amount of edits we will need to make increase with the number of instances of `ROW_SIZE` and `COL_SIZE` (which is bad).
-With constant integers we will always
+Generally speaking: The amount of edits increases with the number of instances of `ROW_SIZE` and `COL_SIZE` you choose to replace them with integer
-only need to make two edits (or, at least equal to the amount of constant integers we need to change).
+literals (e.g. `4` versus `ROW_SIZE`).
+If working with constant integers, you only need to make as many edits as the number of constant integers you have
+(in the above example, that would be two edits).

-Although it's true that we are using four bytes to store a constant integer, the trade-off is next to nothing.
+__TRIVIA__: Although it's true that we are using four bytes to store a constant integer, the trade-off is next to nothing.
 We live in a time where memory is abundant,
-so don't worry about that.
+so there's no need to worry about that.
+If we did need to worry about that, you'd be using `float` as opposed to `double`.

 If you want to know why we syntactically have to use a constant integer to define an array's size (as opposed to an
 unsigned integer): The compiler requires a positive integer value that's both constant at compile time to work.
 Statically-made arrays